 The following information is what the Career Development Center provides to employers who express interest in recruiting interns for their organization at Oregon State University.
 Though the following is written for employers, it is extremely valuable for students to be aware of the laws and legal considerations that employers must adhere to when recruiting interns.
-This information can also be found in the Internship Guide
+This information can also be found in the Internship Guide for employers.

-Fair Labor Standards Act (Unpaid Internships)
+Fair Labor Standards Act (Unpaid Internships at For-Profit Entities)

 Employers/Organizations must be aware of and ensure compliance with the Fair Labor Standards Act (FLSA), before classifying a student intern as an unpaid "trainee."
 If a student intern is considered an "employee" for purposes of the FLSA, then the employer must pay its student interns at least the minimum wage.
 The Department of Labor's Wage and Hour Division developed a six-factor test for determining whether workers are considered "trainees" under the FLSA: Under the Department of Labor’s Fair Labor Standards Act, six criteria have been instituted to define an unpaid intern.
 They are as follows: